jenniferholcomb/mr-robogers-neighborhood/README.md

 const wordOne = "Won't you be my neighbor?";
 computeInput(number);
 Expected Output: 0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9

+Test: "Numbers 1-9, look for any number that starts with a 3.
+Return string with "Won't you be my neighbor?" in place of 3."
+Code:
+const number = "9";
+const wordOne = "Won't you be my neighbor?";
+computeInput(number);
+Expected Output: 0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9

+Test: "Numbers 10 and higher, split numbers to array of 2."
+Code:
+const number = "10";
+const doubleDigitArray = [];
+computeInput(number);
+Expected Output: 0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, [1,0]

 '''